averagejoeslab/averagejoeslab/docs/research-engineering/getting-started.md

 This comprehensive guide teaches research engineering through a structured three-part approach:

 ### **[Part 1: The Universal Research Process](research-process.md)**
-Understand research cycle that provides a structured way of asking questions, exploring possibilities, and sharing what you learn.
+Understanding the research cycle that provides a structured way of asking questions, exploring possibilities, and sharing what you learn.
 This methodology works across all fields, from computer science to biology to psychology to economics.

 **The Steps You'll Learn:**
 1. **Curiosity & Problem Framing** - Transform vague interests into sharp research questions